hyperledger-archives/composer-knowledge-wiki/knowledge.md

 | Message encountered | Resolution
 | :---------------------- | :-----------------------
+| Failed to install Composer (1) eg `Error: Cannot find module './api'` or | see below
+| "No version of composer-cli has been detected, you need to install composer-cli at v0.19 or higher" (2) or | see below
+| composer not found from CLI (3)  ..| We are 'at pains' to recommend you do not used privileged user access (ie using root / sudo) to do the **Composer** installation.
+Using sudo or root do not work well with npm installs and installs of native node modules.
+If you review the install output, amongst other errors, you may see some about `node-gyp` - ie about being unable to compile the native modules.
+We furthermore recommend that you use nvm to install node.js and to manage your node versions - our recommended Node version is currently 8.9.x **only**.
+For NVM - see https://github.com/creationix/nvm#installation it installs it (NVM) for the current user and you do not need root or sudo (note, the prereqs install script itself,  may use sudo for a few commands - ie its installing non-Composer pre-requisite modules that require sudo elevation).
+Once nvm is installed as an ordinary, unprivileged user, follow the sequence below
+| continued .... | 1) `nvm install v8.9.5  `  2) `nvm use 8.9.5`    - telling nvm to use npm 8.9.5     3) `npm install -g  composer-cli`
+| Cannot execute ./PeerAdminCard.sh successfully | See https://stackoverflow.com/questions/50039532/cannot-install-hyperledger-composer-cli or https://stackoverflow.com/questions/49847420/hyperledger-composer-install-is-not-installing-business-network
+| continued .... | It could be for a number of reasons 1) still running an older 0.16.x / 0.17.x but you pulled a later Composer fabric-tools  and/or using a non Fabric 1.1 GA set of fabric docker images- see here https://stackoverflow.com/questions/48694060/unable-to-create-peeradmincard 2) need to clear out old cards in your cardstore / wallet using composer card delete and check its empty with composer card list 3) failed to install composer correctly (eg. inadvertently used `npm install composer-cli` when it should be `npm install -g composer-cli` .
+4) Finally more info on what the PeerAdmin card is / does here https://stackoverflow.com/questions/49962051/what-admin-peer-can-do-in-hyperledger-composer
 | npm install errors on install Composer (option 1) |Follow the best practices here https://docs.npmjs.com/getting-started/fixing-npm-permissions including recommendation to install  a Node Version Manager (install NVM then use that to manage Node installs)
 | npm install errors on installing Composer (option 2) | 1.
 INSTALLING COMPOSER AS A NON-PRIVILEGED USER - IE NON-ROOT.
 Ideally, when you install composer modules globally (eg. composer-cli) you should install using a designated, non-root user.
 If there are issues (eg, on Ubuntu with permissions to write/update node directories located in system directories like /usr/local) - the solution is perform the npm install to a directory you have access to - rather than resort to root or superuser access, as this is not good practice.
 Here is what to do to set the npm prefix to a given directory, ...
 | ..continued .... | `npm config set prefix /home/myuser/` In this case, global binaries are placed in /home/myuser/bin which is in your PATH, and the modules are placed in /home/myuser/lib ...
 This is a method to do all the 'global' installs as non-root